survivejs/webpack-book/manuscript/optimizing_build/04_adding_hashes_to_filenames.md

 ## Setting Up Hashing

-There are a few places in the build we need to tweak to generate proper hashes.
-The production branch of the main configuration needs a tweak so that the output gets hashed per entry using `chunkhash`:
+The build needs tweaking in order to generate proper hashes.
+Images and fonts should receive `hash` while chunks should use `chunkhash` in their names to invalidate them correctly:

 **webpack.config.js**